 I think my friend Gaby first created a recipe for loaded hummus that I thought was so genius!
 Topping a dip with more hearty, crunchy and flavorful ingredients suddenly takes a dip to another level!

+I knew I had to try this with baba ganoush.
 All of the veggies are roasted with Za'atar seasoning.
 For color and taste, I used these vegetables - but you can omit any of them and use your favorites:

 - Red Onion - red onions are slightly sweeter than other varieties